 Company and Artistic Director

-Most recently, Carly produced and co-curated the inaugural NO : INTERMISSION festival, Sydney’s new one-act play festival designed to create opportunities for emerging Artists across the disciplines within the Theatre industry.
+In 2019, Carly produced and co-curated the inaugural NO : INTERMISSION festival, Sydney’s new one-act play festival designed to create opportunities for emerging Artists across the disciplines within the Theatre industry.
 For the festival, Carly directed Final Placement by Ara Watson, Falling Skies by Brayden Frascone and co-directed Albumen by Mishka Lavigne.
-The festival featured 8 productions within 3 weeks and included three World Premieres, two Australian Premieres and a Sydney Premiere amongst these works.

 Carly produced and co-directed Moises.
 Kaufman and the Tectonic Theatre Companies’ The Laramie Project and The Laramie Project:10 Years Later for Theatre Travels at The Seymour Centre in Sydney.

-In June 2019, Carly was accepted to the Broadway Evolved Educators program in New York City for an intensive course on recognising and nurturing new and emerging talent.
+In June of 2019, Carly was selected to be part of the Broadway Evolved Educators Stream for an intensive course in New York City.

 As well as this, Carly is a theatre reviewer and editor of the Theatre Travels reviewing arm.

-Carly is a graduate from the University of New South Wales with a Bachelor of Arts in Theatre and Performance Studies, and a Masters of PR and Advertising.
+Carly holds a Masters in PR and Advertising and a Bachelor of Arts in Theatre and Performance Studies, both from UNSW with distinction.
 During her time at UNSW, Carly was an active member of the New South Wales Theatrical Society (NUTS) for whom she Directed and Co-Produced the 2017 Major Musical, The Addams Family, Produced and Assistant Directed Angela Betzien's War Crimes and Assistant Directed Patricia Cornelius' Savages.

 Admin and Marketing Manager